 When teams regularly check and update this project, you may find that you can have fewer standup meetings and shorter sprint planning meetings, and that they become far more efficient.

 Do more with sprint planning

-Add sprint planning projects to your Dashboard so you can see the progress charts and latest status updates across all your projects at a glance.
+Head to the Progress tab of your sprint planning project so you can see a burnup chart.
+From the Progress tab you can also add the project to your Dashboard to see the latest status updates across all your projects at a glance.